LMAX-Exchange/puppet-sfptpd/README.md

 ## Limitations

 At the moment, the module is only tested against CentOS 6, however the code is simple enough that it's not expected to have any problems with other distributions.
+There are certain things you won't want to turn off non-Red Hat systems though, like managing the init script.

 ## Development